CaesarSaladx/Color-Scroll-Website/README.md

 # Color Scroll Website
- A website that displays colors and a navbar that can help you scroll through the website easily.
+ A website that displays colors and a navbar that can help you scroll through the site easily.